DEPARTMENT OF SOCIAL SERVICES

 Use the Dynamic Interview process at initial application and recertification for all programs.

 NOTE: For Food Stamp recertification, the criteria for waiving interviews remains the same.
-Refer to Food Stamp Manual section, 1130.015.15 Processing Recertifications and to the Food Stamp Recertification Interview Decision Chart.
+Refer to Food Stamp Manual section, 1130.015.15 Processing Recertifications and to the Food Stamp Recertification Interview Decision User Guide.

 The Dynamic Interview should follow the one-touch thought process to prevent the same application/case from being touched multiple times.
 This means the Eligibility Specialist (ES) will complete every action they can based on the information available at that time, before sending it on for further tasking.